QBladeOcean/QBladeOceanDocs/docs/source/src/user/guigraph/guigraph.rst

    The Curve Styles Menu.

 When in the *Graph View* of a module the *Curve Styles* box is visible in the *Dock Widget*.
 The *Curve Styles* menu is used to set the appearance of the data curve of an object.
 By clicking on the colored line box the curve color, curve style and curve width can be changed by the user.
-Furthermore, the following options are avaliable:
+Furthermore, the following options are available:

 * **Highlight**: If this checkbox is ticked the currently selected object will be highlighted by increasing the width of the associated curve.
 * **Show**: This checkbox toggles the visibility of the curve.
-* **Curve**: This toggles if the curve is diaplyed.
+* **Curve**: This toggles if the curve is displayed.
 * **Points**: This toggles if the individual data points are displayed.

 Graph Layout